-There are no geographic limitations on the Secretary of Interior's authority to take land into trust for an Indian tribe in Section 465.
+There are no geographic limitations on the Secretary of Interior's authority to take land into trust for an Indian tribe in under Section 465.
 No regulations implementing this provision of the 1934 IRA were enacted until 1980.
 See 45 Federal Register 62036 (Sept.
 18, 1980).
-The regulations currently appear at 25 C.F.R.
-Part 151.
 No distinction between on and off reservation fee-to-trust requests by Tribes was included in the original regulations.
-It was not until passage of the Indian Gaming Regulatory Act in 1988 and the subsequent requests from some tribes to place off-reservation land in trust for gaming purposes that changes to the regulations were considered.
+It was not until passage of the Indian Gaming Regulatory Act in 1988 and the subsequent requests from some tribes to place offreservation land in trust for gaming purposes that changes to the regulations were considered.
 The Department began enforcing an internal on-reservation/off-reservation fee-to- trust policy in 1991, and in 1995 added this distinction into the fee-to-trust regulations.
 See 60 Federal Register 32879 (June 23, 1995).
-No consideration or discussion of the Siletz Tribe's factual situation factored into the regulatory changes.
+No consideration or discussion of the situation of terminated and restored tribes like the Siletz Tribe's factual situation was included in making these regulatory changes.

 The current fee-to-trust regulations distinguish between on-reservation trust acquisitions (25 C.F.R. § 151.10) and off-reservation trust acquisitions (25 C.F.R. § 151.11).
-The requirements for a Tribe obtaining land in trust are more restrictive, more costly and time- consuming, and require additional justification.
-Because of the Siletz Tribe's unique history, all fee-to-trust requests by the Tribe are reviewed under the off-reservation process, even close to the Tribe's current reservation lands and even within the boundaries of the Tribe's historical reservation.
+The requirements for a Tribe obtaining land in trust off-reservation are more restrictive, more costly and time- consuming, and require additional justification.
+Because of the Siletz

+Tribe's unique history, all fee-to-trust requests by the Tribe are reviewed under the offreservation process, even close to the Tribe's current reservation lands and even within the boundaries of the Tribe's historical reservation.
+This application of federal law and regulations discriminates against the Siletz Tribe in relation to treatment of other Indian tribes.

-H.R.6141 will place the Siletz Tribe on the same legal footing as all other federallyrecognized Indian tribes who did not suffer through the tragedy of termination and the loss of their reservations.
+H.R.931 will place the Siletz Tribe on the same legal footing as all other federallyrecognized Indian tribes who did not suffer through the tragedy of termination and the loss of their reservations.
 It will treat the Siletz Tribe's fee-to-trust requests within its historical reservation the same as fee-to-trust requests from other tribes within their historical reservations.
-It will facilitate the restoration of a tribal land base for the Siletz Tribe so the Tribe can meet the needs of its members.
+It will facilitate the gradual re-acquisition of a tribal land base for the Siletz Tribe so the Tribe can meet the needs of its members.
 It will reduce cost, time and bureaucratic obstacles to the Tribe obtaining approval of its land into trust requests.
 The legislation is consistent with the definition of on- reservation as set out in the current fee-to-trust regulations at 25 C.F.R. §151.2(f).